pitachip/API/README.md

 ### Import API Endpoint Collection

 - Use this endpoint collection and import it into Postman
-- You can find this in the Pita Chip dropbox in the [Tech Folder](https://www.dropbox.com/sh/lsb35bhx6m7yjxb/AACmBHhMBYyYfp3GC1htts1Oa?dl=0)
+- You can find this in the Pita Chip dropbox in the [Dropbox Tech Folder](https://www.dropbox.com/sh/lsb35bhx6m7yjxb/AACmBHhMBYyYfp3GC1htts1Oa?dl=0)

 ### Documentaion